rwnk-12/apmyx-gui/README.md

 5. Wait until you see "response type 6" in the wrapper window
 6. Ignore all other scripts in the folder

-### Step 4: Use apmyx GUI
+### Step 4: Start the script

-Once the wrapper shows "response type 6":
-1. Start the apmyx GUI application
-2. You can now download music in ALAC and Atmos quality **Note:** Keep the wrapper window open while using apmyx.
+Install requirements using pip install -r requirements.txt at root and start the main.py from src folder.

 # Building from Source